 One man’s passion changed all of this, though.
 That man was Steve Ross.
 The world’s first media mogul had founded Warner Communications in 1971, whose catalogue boasted big names such as Barbra Streisand, Ray Charles and The Rolling Stones.
 Ross had ignited the cable television revolution, bought a company who launched the first ever video game console and helped integrate the comic book into the entertainment industry.
 This was a powerful man, who loved to be at the forefront of any industry he ventured into.
 He was also passionate about sport.
 It was this passion that brought him to the Cosmos and made him determined to change the face of American soccer.

 It was initially, however, Nesuhi Ertegün, a Turkish-American record producer, who was responsible for the birth of the Cosmos.
-He and his brother, Ahmet, had moved to Washington from Istanbul in 1935, and he became Vice President and Producer of Jazz at Atlantic Records.
+He and his brother, Ahmet, had moved to Washington from Istanbul in 1935, and he became vice-president at Atlantic Records.
 When Nesuhi threatened to leave the company after it had been acquired by Steve Ross, he said the only way he would stay would be if Ross founded him a professional football team.
 With that, the first seeds of the New York Cosmos were planted.

 By 1968, the NASL had been formed by the merger two failing leagues, boasting only five franchises.
 Kansas City Spurs, Atlanta Chiefs, Dallas Tornado, St. Louis Stars and Baltimore Bays were all defeated franchises in a largely disappointing league.
 Little over 300 people were in attendance of top games, and the league was in terminal decline after just one season.